Why do cats stare at the wall or stare at literally nothing?

 When the cat is staring at the wall, it is a possible and plausible theory that he is hearing some noise from within the wall cavity that we simply cannot hear.

-Cats do have an acute sense of hearing.
+Cats have an acute sense of hearing.
 We may not think this is true as they often choose to ignore us, unless there is something in it for them.

 Come to think of it, my family is a bit like this too.